Birmingham & District Beekeepers Association

 Membership is open to everyone; individuals, other bodies and schools.
 For membership information: go to the Membership Page and use the downloadable form or speak to any of our Committee or Members at a meeting.

-We are affiliated to the Warwickshire Beekeepers Association which is our County branch of the British Beekeepers Association.
+We are members of the Warwickshire Beekeepers Association which is our County branch of the British Beekeepers Association.
 Members are also welcome to attend the meetings of our other County Branch Associations.
 Details of their meetings are provided in the monthly newsletter, Warwickshire Beekeeper, which provides updates on our meetings and other interesting articles.

 We maintain a comprehensive library that members can borrow from and various larger pieces of equipment that can be borrowed for a set time for a small fee.

 We like to ensure that all beginners to the craft of beekeeping get off to a good start and advice is always readily available.
 Some of our members have kept bees for many years and are only too pleased to pass on the benefit of their experiences, both good and bad!
 You will be most welcome to attend any of the meetings mentioned above.